dliu84/StockApp-iOS-Application/README.md

 ## Project Structure
 - **Stock Selection**: Choose stocks for monitoring and classification into different lists.
-- **Search**: Locate companies through the SearchViewController with an efficient interface.
+- **Search**: Locate companies through the `SearchViewController` with an efficient interface.
 - **Rank and Visualize**: Categorize stocks with "Cold," "Hot," and "Very Hot" rankings using meaningful visual cues.
+- **Favorites Management**: Mark and unmark stocks as favorites using a star icon.
 - **Real-Time Updates**: Update stock prices with a pull-to-refresh mechanism.
 - **Data Persistence**: Ensure user data is securely saved for consistent experiences.